 1.1 Everyday Clothing are Not a Business Expense

 Even if you have to wear a suit or certain type of clothing to work, you cannot claim the cost of these outfits against your taxes.
-That’s because there could be occasions where you could wear those clothes for personal reasons.
+That’s because there could be occasions where you could wear those clothes for personal reasons (known as duality of purpose).
 So, if you work from home and choose to wear casual clothes all day, then you wouldn’t be able to claim for these as a business expense on your tax return.

 1.2 Branded Clothing are a Business Expense